drfurtado/ctbf/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Faculty Lead
 ---

 Dr. Furtado serves as the role of Faculty Sponsor for the CTBF Program.
 He is currently teaching in the Kinesiology Department.